Carl Yastrzemski: Retirement

-A record album of the Red Sox's 1967 season, aptly titled The Impossible Dream, featured a song by DJ Jess Cain of praise for "The man they call Yaz", which included the line "Although 'Yastrzemski' is a lengthy name / It fits quite nicely in our Hall of Fame."
-The song can be heard, and the album cover seen, in the apartment of Ben Wrightman (played by Jimmy Fallon) in the 2005 film Fever Pitch.
-Earlier in the film, Ben's girlfriend, Lindsay Meeks (Drew Barrymore), not yet familiar with the triumphs and tribulations of the Red Sox, is unable to properly pronounce Yastrzemski's name, and has to be corrected by the surrounding fans: "Ya-STREM-ski!"
-The final scene of the movie indicates that if the couple's unborn child is a girl she will be named "Carla Yastrzemski Wrightman".

 Yastrzemski thought that Tommy John was one of the hardest pitchers for him to hit against.
-This surprised John, who remembered Yastrzemski hitting him well while he was with the White Sox (1965-71).
+This surprised John, who remembered Yastrzemski hitting him well while he was with the White Sox (1965–71).
 John concluded that Yastrzemski must be remembering his years with the Yankees beginning in 1979, when John fared better in their matchups.

 Along with Johnny Pesky, Yastrzemski raised the 2004 World Series championship banner over Fenway Park.
 He is currently a roving instructor with the Red Sox, and was honored by throwing out the ceremonial first pitch for Game 1 of the 2004, 2007, 2013, and 2018 World Series.
 In August 2008, Yastrzemski underwent successful triple bypass heart surgery at Massachusetts General Hospital.
 The Red Sox honored him with a statue outside Fenway Park on September 23, 2013.
+Yastrzemski threw out the first pitch at Fenway Park on April 4, 2025, after a ceremony honoring the 50th anniversary of the 1975 Boston Red Sox team.